-Applications for Housing projects will be accepted from April 1, 2023, through close of business (4:30 p.m.
-EST) on January 31, 2024.
+Applications for Housing projects will be accepted from April 1, 2024, through January 31, 2025.

-- 1. A complete original of the standard Housing Application forms must be submitted. - Activities described in the application will be checked to determine if they meet fundability criteria as established in the Housing and Community Development Act. - 3.
+- A complete original of the standard Housing Application forms must be submitted. - Activities described in the application will be checked to determine if they meet fundability criteria as established in the Housing and Community Development Act. - 3.
 Project activities must meet one of the three National Objectives as referenced in Section II. - 4.
 The following requirements must be met, documented and submitted with the application: - a.
 Housing Detailed Cost Estimate from the DLG Website. - b.
 The Homeowners List. - c.
 The citizen participation requirements must be met as referenced in Section III. - d.
 Authorizing Resolution to submit the project must be included.
 The Resolution must be signed, dated and attested. - e.
 All funding Commitment Letters; if cash, please attach a bank statement; if a loan, please provide proof of commitment from lending a institution. - f.
-The eClearinghouse Review must be completed and endorsed as referenced in Section III - g.
-Applicant must have determination of eligibility for listing on the National Register of Historic Places from Kentucky Heritage Council and approval from the State Historic Preservation Officer.
+The eClearinghouse Review must be completed and endorsed as referenced in Section III. - g.
+Applicant must have determination of eligibility for listing on the National Register of Historic Places from Kentucky Heritage Council and approval from the State Historic Preservation Officer. - h.
+Letter signed by the applicant CEO stating how the applicant has met

-- h.
-Letter signed by the applicant CEO stating how the applicant has met threshold requirements as stated in Section III. - i.
-For Septic Systems, attach a copy of the letter sent to the local health department listing each structure receiving a new upgraded septic system. (if applicable) - j.
-For involuntary housing projects that are part of a neighborhood revitalization project, provide documentation to substantiate compliance with KRS Chapter 99 by providing a copy of a City or County approved Redevelopment Plan, including compliance with the Uniform Relocation Act. (if applicable) - k.
-For voluntary housing projects, provide proof of the publication announcement of the rehabilitation program, a copy of the household surveys, and the adopted Temporary Relocation Policy. (if applicable) - Documentation to substantiate that conflict of interest provisions have been discussed with the governing body and possible recipients. - m.
+- threshold requirements as stated in Section III. - i.
+For Septic Systems, attach a copy of the letter sent to the local health department listing each structure receiving a new upgraded septic system (if applicable). - j.
+For involuntary housing projects that are part of a neighborhood revitalization project, provide documentation to substantiate compliance with KRS Chapter 99 by providing a copy of a City or County approved Redevelopment Plan, including compliance with the Uniform Relocation Act (if applicable). - k.
+For voluntary housing projects, provide proof of the publication announcement of the rehabilitation program, a copy of the household surveys, and the adopted Temporary Relocation Policy (if applicable). - Documentation to substantiate that conflict-of-interest provisions have been discussed with the governing body and possible recipients. - m.
 The HUD-2880, Applicant/Recipient Disclosure/Update Report. - n.
 Projects containing water and sewer activities must meet all Kentucky Division of Water (DOW) planning requirements.
 Proposed projects must be included in facility planning documents required by DOW such as: Kentucky Water Management Plans (KWMP), Wastewater Facilities Plans (WWFP) or Asset Inventory.
-A letter from the Water Infrastructure Branch of DOW approving the relevant plan is required, if applicable.
+A letter from the Municipal Planning Section of DOW approving the relevant plan is required, if applicable.
 Said approval letter must be dated within one (1) year of application submission.
 For information on these plans, contact: